codecygen/104-EJS-Templating-Engine-With-MVC-MongoDBwithMongoose-SessionsandCookies-Authentication/README.md

 ```

 - You have to make sure that the

  a. stripe CLI link forwarding,

- b. express.json configuration in index.js
+ b. express.json configuration in index.js,

- c. routing link in shopRoute.js to direct Stripe API to the same extension for this to work
+ c. routing link in shopRoute.js to direct Stripe API to the same extension for this to work.

  which is "localhost:3000/payment-configuration" for this particular project.